-- The Value of the Policy
+The Value of the Policy

 If you choose universal life, you may want to focus on using the flexible premium option to pay more than the amount of the monthly policy charges so the policy grows — this is particularly true as you receive additional income.
 Universal life can give you a chance to grow your policy's value substantially by paying as much premium as you'd like into the policy, subject to the terms of the policy and guideline premium limitations.
-Your policy (if cash value is sufficient) can then be used to help pay for college expenses, to get a leg up on retirement planning, or saved in case of emergency.1 You must also keep sufficient cash value in your universal life policy to ensure its no-lapse guarantee and extended coverage benefits remain in force.
+Your policy (if cash value is sufficient) can then be used to help pay for college expenses, to get a leg up on retirement planning, or saved in case of emergency4.
+You must also keep sufficient cash value in your universal life policy to ensure its no-lapse guarantee5 and extended coverage benefits remain in force.

 The Tax Advantages of Universal Life Insurance

 Life insurance products like universal life may provide favorable tax advantages when compared to certain other products.
 Withdrawals up to the amount of premiums paid are not subject to income taxation under income tax law.
 Also, unlike annuities, cash value withdrawn from your policy (so long as it is not a MEC) is not subject to IRS pre-59 ½ withdrawal penalties.
 Finally, the death benefit from a life insurance policy passes income tax-free to your beneficiaries.